 • Career-Tech Education Support Services Lab

 Career Tech courses may have state licensing requirements.
-A license in Mississippi may be valid in another state - here is a list of courses and State Licence Validation.
+A license in Mississippi may be valid in another state - here is a list of courses and State License Validation.

 For further information about Career Technical programs please complete the inquiry form here.